code-423n4/2022-01-yield/README.md

 # Contest scoping

-Yield v2 is a collateralized debt engine paired with a custom automated market maker.
+Yield v2 is a collateralized debt engine paired with a custom automated market maker, using a novel transaction building pattern.

 We aim to provide our users a way to use their convex tokens as a collateral and at the same time let the accrue rewards they would have received for staking the convex token with convex finance.

-### Implementation Decisions

-To provide our users a way to use their token as a collateral and at the same time be able to claim rewards there needs to be a way which would allow the tokens to be staked on behalf of the users.
-During our research we came across Abracadabra which provides their user a similar facility and thats how we came across [this contract](https://etherscan.io/address/0xd92494CB921E5C0d3A39eA88d0147bbd82E51008).
-We choose to move ahead with this contract as it satisfied our requirements and was being used successfully on a live project.
-To comply with our existing contracts we choose to migrate [the contract](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapper.sol) from 0.6.12 to 0.8.6.
-This lead to removal of safemath.
-We also choose to move ahead with using our own [ERC20 library](https://www.npmjs.com/package/@yield-protocol/utils-v2) and not using openzeppelin to make it lighter.
+Abracadabra provides a [similar facility](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapper.sol) which we have updated to use [our dependencies](https://www.npmjs.com/package/@yield-protocol/utils-v2), including a solidity compiler update from 0.6.12 to 0.8.6.
+Then that contract was extended through inheritance with the new functionality that is needed for integration with the Yield Protocol.

 ## Smart Contracts

-There are 3 smart contracts that are in the scope:
+There are 4 smart contracts in scope:

+### ConvexModule.sol (35 sloc)

+A Ladle [module](https://github.com/yieldprotocol/vault-v2/blob/561ae9e9b2ee72ea9d43e77ed1a0c1ad3cb4b54f/contracts/Ladle.sol#L192) that allows Ladle batches to include calls to add or remove vaults from the ConvexYieldWrapper registry.

 ### ConvexStakingWrapper.sol (295 sloc)

-A wrapper contract which wraps convex token and stakes the convex token on user's behalf & allow them to claim rewards.
-This is an adapted [convex wrapper contract](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapper.sol) upgraded to use solidity 0.8.6.
+A wrapper contract which wraps convex tokens and stakes them on user's behalf, allowing them to claim rewards.
+This is an adapted [convex wrapper contract](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapper.sol) upgraded to use solidity 0.8.6 and the standard Yield Protocol dependencies.

 #### External contracts called